-Accompanying this precise plan amendment is a rezone which would change the Carmel Valley Planned District to "CVPD-MC" (Carmel Valley Planned District-Mixed-Use Center).
-The purpose of the Mixed-Use Center Zone is to create a compact, multi-functional, pedestrianoriented mixed-use Community Village.
+The current zoning of the property is "CVPD-MC" (Carmel Valley Planned District-Mixed-Use Center).
+The purpose of the Mixed-Use Center Zone is to create a compact, multi-functional, pedestrian-oriented mixed-use Community Village.
 The CVPD-MC zone provides for a wide diversity of uses including retail sales, commercial services, offices and residential multiple dwelling units.